ScribesZone/ScribesTools/docs/schemacrawler/index.rst

 A HSQLDB database server is provided for testing purposes.
 To launch this example database server open a shell window and type the following commands::

-    cd %SCRIBETOOLS%\SchemaCrawler\examples     # directory to be adapted if necessary StartDatabase.cmd                           # .sh on unix
+    cd %SCRIBESTOOLS%\SchemaCrawler\examples     # directory to be adapted if necessary StartDatabase.cmd                           # .sh on unix

 At that level the test server should be running in this window (and the window